Spool Conrods aren't cheap - all our competitors are just overpriced.

 These notches in the big end thrust faces allows pressure fed oil to squirt up to the piston and rod pin end for additional cooling and improvement lubrication.
 This option can be considered for engines without oil squirters.

-The dowel pin is the alternative option to ting dowels for locating the rod cap. it allows the bolts to be positioned closer to the big end bore for improvement big end stability.
+The doweled caps locate the rod and rod cap precisely as one piece.
+It also allows the bolts to be positioned closer to the big end bore for improvement in big end stability.

 After Market Forged steel